osisoft/PI-Adapter/V1/Configuration/Health and diagnostics configuration.md

 | **Password**                    | Required for PI Web API endpoints   | `string`    | The password used to authenticate with a PI Web API OMF endpoint. |
 | **BufferingEnabled**            | Optional                            | `boolean`      | Enables or disables buffering to this endpoint.
 By default, buffering is enabled ("true"). |
 | **ValidateEndpointCertificate** | Optional                            | `boolean`      | Disables verification of destination security certificate.
 Use for testing only with self-signed certificates; OSIsoft recommends setting this to true in production environments.
 Defaults to true. |

-## Diagnostics

-The adapter and its components produce diagnostics data which is sent to all health endpoints.
-The _System_Diagnostics.json_ file contains a flag which determines whether Diagnostics are enabled.
-You can change this at runtime through REST calls or the EdgeCmd utility.
-Diagnostics data are collected by default.

-To egress diagnostics related data, you have to configure an adapter health endpoint first.
-See [Configure health endpoint](#configure-health-endpoint).
-For more information about how to configure adapter diagnostics, see [Adapter diagnostics](xref:AdapterDiagnostics).